naninovel/docs/docs/en/guide/integration-options.md

 }
 ```

-## Playing Naninovel Scripts
+## Playing scenario scripts

-To preload and play a naninovel script with a given path, use `LoadAndPlay(ScriptPath)` method of `IScriptPlayer` service.
+To preload and play a scenario script with a given path, use `LoadAndPlay(ScriptPath)` method of `IScriptPlayer` service.
 To get an engine service, use `Engine.GetService<TService>()` static method, where `TService` is the type (interface) of the service to retrieve.
 For example, the following will get a script player service, then preload and play a script with name "Script001":

 ```csharp
 var player = Engine.GetService<IScriptPlayer>();